a-l-h/ansible-playbook-splunk-universal-forwarder/README.md

 # ![](logo.svg) Ansible Playbook for Splunk Universal Forwarder

-Use this Ansible Playbook to deploy Splunk Universal Forwarder on Linux servers following Splunk best practices:
+Use this Ansible Playbook to deploy Splunk Universal Forwarder on Red Hat servers following Splunk best practices:

 - The only App configured locally is the Deployment Client App
 - Every other configuration is managed from the Deployment Server